TheEpic0ne/HelpDatblockCom/docs/datearth.md

 It takes 7 days to confirm a town neutrality status change after the mayor toggles neutrality.

 #### Town revolt
-As a mayor, when a 7 days has passed after an invasion, the town can revolt and be free of the occupying nation.
+As a mayor, when a 10 days has passed after an invasion, the town can revolt and be free of the occupying nation.
 This is done using `/n leave`.

 #### Nation deletion
 As a king, if your nation gets deleted for any reason, including capture of your last town, you will be refunded 50% of the initial cost of creating the nation.
 This can be triggered voluntarily using `/n delete`.

+### Rules

+#### Neutral is neutral
+Neutral towns may not participate in any wars such as helping a nation keep enemy soldiers away from the siege zone.
+Residents in a neutral town participating in a war will be punished and the town may lose its right to neutrality.

 ### Tips

-#### Fortify towns
-Walls are important.
-During sieges they help stop enemies from infiltrating towns and killing residents.

 #### Fortify or abandon outposts
 Outposts are important.
 Towns can be besieged anywhere they have claimed territory.
 Make provisions to defend valuable outposts, and abandon the rest.